OCA/wms/stock_release_channel_delivery/readme/DESCRIPTION.rst

-This addon adds a field containing the id of the carrier linked to the release channel.
-Though an overlap can be seen on the picking point of view as the rule_domain does the job the idea is to easy link the channel with the customer.
+This addon adds a selection criteria on the release channel based on the shipping method.

+When you don't classify your deliveries in different operation types per shipping method, then you can use this criteria to filter the selection of valid release channels.
+While you could achieve the same with the domain provided on the base release channel module, this criteria provides a more explicit configuration and also performs better.